MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/windows-autopilot-registration.md

 3. In the **Microsoft Managed Desktop** section, select **Devices**.
 4. In the **Microsoft Managed Desktop Devices** workspace, select **+ Register devices**.
 A fly-in menu opens to register new devices.
 5. In the **File upload** box, provide the path to the CSV file you created previously.
-6. Select a **[device profile](../service-description/profiles.md)** from the dropdown menu and turn on the **Shared device** toggle.
+6. Select a **[device profile](../service-description/profiles.md)** from the dropdown menu and turn on the **[Shared device](../service-description/shared-devices.md)** toggle.
 7. Select **Register devices**.
 The system will add the devices to your list of devices.
 If successful, the device will show as **Ready for user** meaning it's ready and waiting for a user to start using.
-For more information on see [Manual registration](../get-started/manual-registration.md).
+For more information, see [Manual registration](../get-started/manual-registration.md).
 8. The **Shared Device** column will be marked with **Yes**.

 If you have a partner that enrolls devices, follow the steps in [Partner registration](../get-started/partner-registration.md), but append **-Shared** to the group tag, as shown in the preceding table.